 One of Duckites’ greatest strengths is that we really believe in the moral values of the School and treat each other with kindness and respect.
 We are all treated very much as individuals with specific needs and everyone’s ideas and contributions are welcomes valued equally.

 Girdlestoneites – commonly known as 'Duckites' – is located in a beautiful building in the centre of the School, close to the teaching facilities and the central café Oak, where the girls and boys have their meals.

 Girdlestoneites is a coeducational House as part of a phased conversion to a girls' only House from September 2026.
 Over the coming few years, both boys and girls benefit from the experience of a coeducational boarding environment with some shared amenities and common rooms alongside the girls' and boys' only areas.

-Frederick Girdlestone (Old Carthusian) founded the House in 1874, having been associated with the school since 1853.
-He first became the Housemaster of Gownboys and on his move to Girdlestoneites persuaded a dozen Gownboys, including Robert Baden-Powell, to join him in his new House.
-The ‘Duck’, as he was affectionately known because of his peculiar gait (hence the commonly used name of the House: Duckites), retired in 1912.
+Frederick Girdlestone (Old Carthusian) founded the House in 1874.
+He was affectionately known as the ‘Duck’, because of his peculiar gait (hence the commonly used name of the House: Duckites).